gaborhor/Happiness-Data-EDA/README.md

 Don Smith and Brittany Laurent, and results and approaches were reviewed regularly amongst ourselves and our class supervisor.

+## My Role
+My primary contributions to this project were code implementation of Shapiro-Wilk testing, Q-Q Plots, Levene Testing, and Principal Component Analysis, as well as final decisions on the communication of results and data.

 ## File Glossary:

 happy_data_augment.csv: